Skip to content

 Systemd Service

 Run Bleep as a systemd service for automatic startup and process management.
+The bleep setup wizard auto-generates and enables the service file.
+Manual setup below:

 Service file